 Then, after 16.5 years in higher education, I switched again.
 This time to career coaching.
 Given that I had been managing a training and development programme for PhD students, and a significant part of that had involved organising careers events and career-related workshops, it wasn’t quite such a leap as it sounds.

 What has been interesting to reflect upon is how, as soon as I became self-employed as a career coach, skills from earlier jobs came back into use again, in ways I couldn’t have anticipated.
 For example:

 - learning HTML coding to build a website (used in my first uni admin job to re-build the department’s website; used again to build my first website as a career coach)

 - doing initial consultations with clients to understand what they need help with (used in conservation; now used in my coaching practice)

 - online accounts reconciliation (used in university administration; now used in the business side of my coaching practice)

-- producing project proposals and costings (used in paper conservation; now used in coaching practice to provide info to clients)
+- producing project proposals and costings (used in paper conservation; now used in coaching practice to agree scope of work with clients)

 - intercultural sensitivity (developed in overseas paper conservation jobs; now used to work with clients online around the world)

-And in addition to the above, there is the broader experience of different sectors, different types of role, different countries, public sector employment versus private sector employment – all of which mean there is usually something in my experience that helps me connect with the clients I work with.
+And in addition to the above, I have the broader experience of working in different sectors, different types of role, different countries, public sector employment versus private sector employment – all of which mean there is usually something in my experience that enables me to connect with the clients I work with.